Oracle Java Audit

 • Proactive Communication (Use Caution): In some cases, if you have a good relationship with Oracle account reps, you might inform them that you are aware of the Java licensing change and are evaluating options.
 This can preempt an audit by showing youโ€™re not a negligent customer.
 However, do this carefully and ideally with expert advice โ€“ you donโ€™t want to inadvertently trigger a sales push or audit by raising your hand.
 It should be part of a strategy, such as negotiating an extended transition timeline.

 In short, donโ€™t ignore the end of your old Java licenses.
-Oracle certainly isnโ€™t ignoring it, and they are actively checking on such customers.
+Oracle certainly isnโ€™t ignoring it; they are actively checking on such customers.

 3. Lack of Engagement with Oracleโ€™s Inquiries (Ignoring Soft Audits)

-Completely brushing off Oracleโ€™s inquiries or refusing to cooperate is a known audit trigger.
+A known audit trigger is completelyย brushing off Oracleโ€™s inquiries or refusing to cooperate.

 • Why it Triggers Audits: If Oracle sends multiple notices about a Java licensing check and gets no or minimal response, they interpret this as potential non-compliance and non-cooperationโ€‹.
-From Oracleโ€™s perspective, a customer who doesnโ€™t engage might be hiding something.
-This often prompts Oracleโ€™s compliance team to switch from friendly mode to formal audit mode.
-They may issue an official audit notice if months of soft audit outreach are ignored.
-In Oracleโ€™s own words, a lack of engagement is a red flag that often โ€œincreases the likelihood of a formal auditโ€โ€‹.
+From Oracleโ€™s perspective, a customer who doesnโ€™t engage might hide something.
+This often prompts Oracleโ€™s compliance team to switch from friendly to formal audit modes.
+They may issue an official notice if months of soft audit outreach are ignored.
+In Oracleโ€™s words, a lack of engagement is a red flag that often โ€œincreases the likelihood of a formal auditโ€โ€‹.

 • How to Avoid This Trigger:

-• Always Respond Professionally: As a rule, never ignore correspondence from Oracle about licensing.
-Even if you suspect itโ€™s a generic mass email, treat it seriously.
-Respond within a reasonable time frame, even if just to acknowledge and seek more info (as outlined in the step-by-step guide above).
+• Always Respond Professionally: Never ignore correspondence from Oracle about licensing.
+Treat it seriously, even if you suspect itโ€™s a generic mass email.
+Respond within a reasonable time frame to acknowledge and seek more info (as outlined in the step-by-step guide above).
 This can prevent Oracle from escalating out of frustration or suspicion.

-• Manage the Communication: Show Oracle that you are willing to cooperate, but also make it clear you have a process (e.g., youโ€™re gathering data and will get back to them).
+• Manage the Communication: Show Oracle that you are willing to cooperate, but also clarify that you have a process (e.g., youโ€™re gathering data and will get back to them).
 If Oracle knows youโ€™re actively working on it, they may hold off on formal actions.

 • Avoid Knee-Jerk Refusals: On the flip side, simply telling Oracle โ€œNo, we refuse to discuss Java licensingโ€ is almost guaranteed to trigger a formal audit, especially if youโ€™re an existing Oracle customer.
 Itโ€™s okay to push back on specific requests (like very broad data requests) or to insist on clarity, but an outright refusal will likely escalate the matter.
 If you have concerns about a request (for example, running an Oracle script in your environment), express them diplomatically and propose an alternative, such as providing inventory data you have gathered internally.
 This shows youโ€™re not stonewalling, just being careful.